UBC-MDS/DSCI-532_2025_20_spotipy/CONTRIBUTING.md

     $ git checkout -b name-of-your-bugfix-or-feature
     ```

+3. Make sure you're using our environment.yml to ensure you have all the dependencies.

+    3.1 To install the environment.yml, navigate to the root of this project in the terminal

+    3.2 Run `conda env create --file environment.yaml`
 3. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

 4. Commit your changes and open a pull request.